neurobagel/documentation/docs/cli.md

 git submodule init
 git submodule update
 ```
-Confirm that everything works well by running a test
+Confirm that everything works well by running a test:
 `pytest .`
 (no tests should fail).